derogab/derogab.com/source/_posts/Instagram-doesn-t-encrypt-stories.md

 see [Wikipedia](https://en.wikipedia.org/wiki/Packet_analyzer)
 > A packet analyzer (also known as a network analyzer, protocol analyzer or packet sniffer—or, for particular types of networks, an Ethernet sniffer or wireless sniffer) is a computer program or piece of computer hardware that can intercept and log traffic that passes over a digital network or part of a network.

-To intercept my friends' stories I connected the computer and the smartphone to the same wifi network.
+To intercept my friends\' stories I connected the computer and the smartphone to the same wifi network.
 Then I opened Wireshark.

 _I saw all my network data that was not encrypted._

-At this time I opened Instagram and clicked on my friend's story.
+At this time I opened Instagram and clicked on my friend\'s story.

 ![alt text][story_img]